Teck Resources nears deal to sell coal business to Glencore - WSJ

-Nov 13 (Reuters) - Canadian miner Teck Resources TECKb.TO is in advanced talks to sell its coal assets to mining and trading giant Glencore GLEN.L, the Wall Street Journal reported on Monday.
+Nov 13 (Reuters) - Canadian miner Teck Resources TECKb.TO is in advanced talks to sell its coal assets to Glencore GLEN.L, the Wall Street Journal reported on Monday.

-The deal would value the business at close to $10 billion and could be announced as soon as this week, assuming the talks don't fall apart, the report added.
+The deal would value the business at close to $10 billion and could be announced as soon as this week, the report said, citing people familiar with the matter.

+Glencore and Teck did not immediately respond to Reuters' request for comment.

+Teck has been considering splitting its coal and copper businesses since March.
+In April, it rebuffed a $22.5 billion unsolicited takeover offer for the entire company from Glencore.

 ((ShubhenduSatish.Deshmukh@thomsonreuters.com;))